Psy-Fer/interARTIC/README.md

 pip --version
 ```

-If Python is not installed, go to: ```https://www.python.org/downloads/``` and follow the instructions there.
+If Python is not installed, follow [this link](https://www.python.org/downloads/) and follow the instructions there.

+* This application uses Python3 as the default, Python2.7.

 If you are a Linux user, you may instead follow the commands below to install Python:
 ```